Automation-Research-Team/aist_robotiq/o2as_fastening_tools/README.md

 'loosen' will rotate for the specified time.
 The rotation time is mandatory for 'loosen'.
 The rotation time is float32 type.
+In this case, there is no feedback.

+* The actual launch file

 As in fastening_tools.launch, set parameter.